Aneeq24/llm_hugg/README.markdown

 - `README.md`: Project documentation.

 ## Notes
-- The project uses Mistral-7B for text generation.
-For production, consider fine-tuning the model on a custom educational dataset.
+- Mistral-7B requires a Hugging Face token.
+For testing, use `distilgpt2` by updating `MODEL_NAME` in `llm_utils.py`.
 - Diagram generation requires a Stable Diffusion API key.
-Without it, diagrams will not be generated.
 - For faster inference, use a GPU with at least 12GB VRAM.

 ## Future Improvements